defenseofislam/web/note.md

 why reincarnation is not correct philosophy? a critical examination

 Hey reader!
 Have you ever heard someone say, “Maybe in your next life, you’ll be a king!” or “That’s just your karma from a past life”?
 Reincarnation—the idea that after we die, our soul or consciousness pops into a new body—is a big deal in Hinduism and Buddhism.
 It’s really a beautiful, hopeful idea that promises life goes on, that there’s a reason for everything.
 But let’s be real for a second: does it actually make sense?
 Is this a cosmic scam?
 Is this brainwashing sugarcoating lie??
 Is this a method of  manipulation??
 I’m going to walk you through why reincarnation might not hold up, using simple logic and some heart-tugging examples that’ll make you think.

+This article will explain both hinduism's and buddhism's error on belief in reincarnation.

+Killing 2 birds with 1 stone..

 Ready?
 Let’s dive in!

 Why Do People Believe in Reincarnation?